stringparser/parth/readme.md

 ### parth.add(path)

 Create a regular expression from a string.
-Store if for later looked up.
+Store it for later look up.

 _arguments_
 - `path` type `string`